 Set chicken aside.
 Save oil for the sauce.

 Chop all vegetables and then add tomato, onion, green onion, celery and bell pepper (all veggies except the eggplant) to the pot.
-Add the cooked vegetables that were set aside (not the juice yet, keep saving that!).
+Add the cooked vegetables that was set aside (not the juice yet, keep saving that!).

 Add a few tablespoons of the oil that was used to brown the chicken above.
 Cook on high heat for about 5 minutes.